All Episodes

 I'm like, what are you talking about?

-Yeah, yeah, your life background is interesting too.
+Yeah, your life background is interesting, too.

-Uh and you moved to the United States at 17 to play basketball.
+And you moved to the United States at 17 to play basketball.

-Uh, tell us that story.
+Tell us that story.

 But my family wanted me to come to America, so get my education and play basketball at the same time.

-So I was like, you know, I came here when I was seventeen, and it was an incredible experience because you know I came here, learned a different language, different cultures, met with so many different people, and it definitely opened my eyes, especially, you know, as a teenager coming to America, that this is that there's so much opportunity that you can do what literally whatever you want in the world, or you can become whatever you want and you want to in the world.
+And it definitely opened my eyes, especially, you know, as a teenager coming to America, that this is that there's so much opportunity that you can do literally whatever you want in the world, or you can become whatever you want in the world.

-So it was definitely an eye opener for me.
+So it was definitely an eye-opener for me.

 So you were third overall draft by the Utah Jazz in 2011.